voxpupuli/puppet-gitlab/README.md

 ## Contributors

 Have a look at [Github contributors](https://github.com/vshn/puppet-gitlab/graphs/contributors) to see a list of all the awesome contributors to this Puppet module. <3
+This module was created and maintained by [VSHN AG](https://vshn.ch/) until the end of 2017.
+It was then donated to Voxpupuli so that a broader community is able to maintain the module.